Frequently Asked Questions

 In performing their due diligence, the residents’ committee determined that, based on the NDHA’s responsibilities and the Developer’s previous expenses, the annual cost of landscape maintenance was much greater than $150 per residence.
 They estimated instead that the cost was $300 per residence.

 At the NDHA’s Annual General Meeting in June 2006, the residents’ committee presented the results of their research and negotiations.
-Following the requirements in the NDHA’s Articles of Association, a special resolution was approved by the membership to raise the fee to $300 per year.
+Following the requirements in the NDHA’s Articles of Association, and Article 4 of the Encumbrance on title of each property, a special resolution was approved by the membership to raise the fee to $300 per year.
+The resident’s committee also forecast that no further increases would be required for 10 years.

 6) Who is on the Board of Directors?